ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 ### Structure of the Course

-- The course is made up of a total of 8 workshops
+- The course is made up of a total of 7 workshops given across 4 afternoon
 - 6 of these consist of a set of slides
-- 2 of these (workshop 2 and 8) are *hands on* sessions for the candidates
+- 2 of these (workshop 2 and 7) are *hands on* sessions for the candidates
     - Here your role as facilitator will be slightly different
     - You will be supporting candidates on an individual basis with their queries as they work through problems
 - For each workshop there will be 3 Facilitators
     - 1 Lead Facilitator, who will also be co-ordinating and presenting that workshop contents
-    - 2 Assitant Facilitators
+    - 2 Assistant Facilitators
 - The Lead Facilitator could be the same person for the 2 days, different on each day or they may alternate on a single day
 - You should have been told in advance what your role will be